michhar/navigating-ml/docs/index.md

 > Tip:  Focus on the pipeline first and iterate on the model after.

 Here, you'll get exposed to several types, qualities and sizes of datasets.
-You'll also use many useful Python libraries and general Data Science tools.
-These paths can be used separately or as one big, ML onboarding.
+You'll also use many key Python libraries and general Data Science tools.
+These paths can be walked separately or as one big, ML onboarding.
 They are intended to help you get up and running for ML partner work quickly and thoroughly.

 That being said, feedback is always welcome especially at this early stage.
 Please enjoy responsibly.